BobBuildTool/bob/doc/manual/concepts.rst

 but there might be multiple packages that are created from a particular recipe.
 Inside each recipe there are always three steps: checkout, build and package.
-The following picture shows the processing inside a recipe and the interaction with upstream and downstream recipes:
+The following picture shows the processing inside a recipe and the interaction with downstream and upstream recipes:

 .. image:: /images/recipe-flow.png

 There are four kinds of objects that are exchanged between recipes: results, dependencies, environment variables and tools.
-Results (shown as black arrows) are always propagated upstream.
+Results (shown as black arrows) are always propagated downstream.
 These are the actual build artifacts that are created.
-Dependencies (downstream recipes) may be propagated upwards which is not shown in the picture.
+Dependencies (upstream recipes) may be propagated downstream which is not shown in the picture.
 Environment variables are key-value-pairs of strings.
 They are passed as shell variables to the individual build steps.
 Tools are scripts or executables that are needed to produce the build result,